Gay Trap Visual Novel Review: Critical Hit! Second Opinion

 Independent developer TsukiWare is new to the adult scene.
 Their first title was called “Critical Hit”.
 This writeup gives a second opinion of this game.
 Read our first review here.

 When I started playing “Critical Hit”, I maybe had the wrong mindset: I was feeling too serious and expected a game that suited my mood.
 “Critical Hit” sells itself as a comedic, light-hearted adventure, but was only thinking itself to be smart and witty with its writing.
-Let’s dig in.
+Let’s dig in to this very gay mess.

 The game starts with a character called the “Game Master”, an unseen entity who supposedly orchestrates the adventure.
 The Game Master introduces you as the main character, Akira Tourell.
 A spirit named Akira’s Spirit also introduces himself, stating that he is an “older version” of Akira and can take over his body at times.
 While I was left in confusion as to what kind of strange plot this is, the Game Master dumped more exposition at me.
 Akira Spirit tells of past adventures where the Game Master purposefully got Akira into sexual situations.
 During these occasions, you would think the philosophy of “show-don’t-tell” would be applicable here.
 It’s a missed opportunity to parade sexy CGs!